CIRS-Girona/Thematic2.5D/JOSS/paper.md

 # Statement of Need

 UWMM detection is a pressing challenge in marine environments, where legacy munitions from military activities contaminate coastlines and pose risks to ecosystems and human safety.
 Traditional detection methods, such as acoustic or optical imagery, are often limited by resolution or seabed complexity.
-Optical imagery, combined with DEMs, offers high-resolution data for precise UWMM identification, as demonstrated in [@Gleason:2015].
+Optical imagery, combined with DEMs, offers high-resolution data for precise UWMM identification, as demonstrated by @Gleason:2015.
 However, existing software tools for UWMM detection are either proprietary, domain-specific, or lack the flexibility to handle multi-modal data in a unified framework.

 `UWMM-Baseline` addresses this gap by providing a free, open-source, and modular Python package that implements established UWMM classification techniques using modern libraries.
 Unlike general-purpose computer vision libraries, `UWMM-Baseline` is tailored for underwater environments, incorporating domain-specific preprocessing and feature extraction (e.g., rugosity, curvature from DEMs).